boydavidtaga/neiro.io/_posts/2018-04-28-elixir-code-quality-tools-and-checks.md

 tags: [programming, elixir, code, quality]
 ---

-Elixir programming language has a great and huge community and ecosystem.
+Elixir programming language has its great, huge community and ecosystem.
 As for now, we can easily do static code analysis and code quality checks by using plenty of standard or external tools.
 This allows us to write robust solid Elixir code in a uniform way according to the [style guide](https://github.com/christopheradams/elixir_style_guide) .